Boston Camera Club

-The Boston Camera Club is the leading amateur photographic organization in Boston, Massachusetts and vicinity.
-Founded in 1881, it offers activities of interest to amateur photographers, especially digital photography.
-It meets weekly from September to June.
-Membership is by dues.
-Anyone may join.
-Meetings are open free to the public.
+The Boston Camera Club is an amateur photographic organization in Boston, Massachusetts.
+Founded in 1881, it offers activities of interest to amateur photographers, in both digital and film photography.
+Supported by member dues, its programs are open free to the public.

 History

 Photography was introduced in 1839.
 For some decades it involved laborious daguerreotype followed by wet-plate and other processes.
-Amateur photography in the United States got its first major boost in 1880 when the future Eastman Kodak Co. and others introduced dry plates—glass plates with pre-applied chemical emulsion.
-In 1888 Kodak introduced flexible media—first paper and soon film—and third-party processing.
+Amateur photography in the United States got its first major boost in 1880, when the future Eastman Kodak Co. and others introduced dry plates-glass plates with pre-applied chemical emulsion.
+In 1888 Kodak introduced flexible media-first paper and soon film-and third-party processing.
 These innovations brought photography to the masses.
 Still, professionals and advanced amateurs typically continued to use glass plates until the early 20th century, when film was universally accepted.
 Today most photography, including in the club, is digital.

-Boston Society of Amateur Photographers, 1881

 The club known today as the Boston Camera Club was founded October 7, 1881 in Boston as the Boston Society of Amateur Photographers.
 It is the oldest continuously active camera club founded by amateurs, and the second-oldest active camera club, in the U.S. Present at the October 7 meeting were F. H. Blair, James M. Codman, W. C. Greenough, A. P. Howard, Lucius L. Hubbard, Frederick Ober, and John H. Thurston, with Thurston having the most active role.
-At first temporary officers were elected.
+At first, temporary officers were elected.
 On November 9, 1881 in a Boston newspaper, the group solicited support from anyone else interested.
 Accordingly another nascent group, comprising James F. Babcock, William T. Brigham, Wilfred A. French, William A. Hovey, and others, joined them.
-The combined group met on November 18, 1881 and permanent officers were elected—Brigham president, Babcock vice president, and French secretary and treasurer.
+The combined group met on November 18, 1881, and permanent officers were elected-Brigham president, Babcock vice president, and French secretary and treasurer.
 Babcock was a professor of chemistry; French and Thurston Boston photographic suppliers; Hovey a newspaper editor.
-The other names beg inquiry.
-As photographers, all are believed to be amateurs.
 At first the club met in various places, including the offices of Hovey's Boston Sunday Budget newspaper.
-Later Massachusetts Institute of Technology (MIT), then located in Boston, became a regular meeting place.
-Dues were not particularly low for the time—$5 annually plus a $3 admission fee.
+Later, Massachusetts Institute of Technology (MIT), then located in Boston, became a regular meeting place.
+Dues were not particularly low for the time-$5 annually plus a $3 admission fee.